 Conclusion

-Another weakness of this radar is the mount, which appears to be poorly designed and has a proprietary socket.
-The form factor is also not the best for the discerning road user due to the less aerodynamic shape (the CarBack really doesn’t look good on road bikes).
+Another weakness is the mount, which appears poorly designed and uses a proprietary socket.
+The form factor is also not ideal for the discerning road user due to its less aerodynamic shape (the CarBack really doesn’t look good on road bikes).

-The CarBack has excellent brightness, but unfortunately does not change the light pattern when someone overtakes you.
-Its battery life indicator is a nice plus.
+The CarBack has excellent brightness, but unfortunately it doesn’t change the light pattern when someone overtakes you.
+Its battery life indicator is a nice touch.

 What do you think of the new radar?
 Let me know in the comments.